Tag

 Browsing

 The best Linux desktops provide a simple way to find your perfect Linux desktop environment.
-The thought of a desktop environment as a separate entity from the operating system sounds foreign to most mainstream users coming from or OS.
+The thought of a desktop environment as a separate entity from the operating system sounds foreign to most mainstream users coming from Windows or Mac OS.

 But that’s just another example of the dexterity of Linux.
 For all intents and purposes, a desktop environment is just another piece of software, albeit an expansive and complicated one.
 At the end of the day you can install it just as you would any other piece of software.